smart-edge-open/specs/doc/ran/openness_ran.md

    docker push <docker_registry_ip_address>:<port>/intel/flexran5g:3.10.0-1062.12.1.rt56
    ```

-By the end of step 7 the FlexRAN docker image will be created and available in Docker registry.
-This image is copied to the edge node where FlexRAN will be deployed and that is installed with OpenNESS Network edge with all the required EPA features including Intel PACN3000 FPGA.
-Please refer to [Using FPGA in OpenNESS: Programming, Resource Allocation and Configuration](https://github.com/open-ness/specs/blob/master/doc/enhanced-platform-awareness/openness-fpga.md) document for further details for setting up Intel PACN3000 vRAN FPGA.
+By the end of step 7, the FlexRAN Docker image is created and available in the Docker registry.
+This image is copied to the edge node where FlexRAN will be deployed and that is installed with OpenNESS Network edge with all the required EPA features including Intel® FPGA Programmable Acceleration Card (Intel® FPGA PAC) N3000.
+Please refer to the document [Using FPGA in OpenNESS: Programming, Resource Allocation, and Configuration](https://github.com/open-ness/specs/blob/master/doc/enhanced-platform-awareness/openness-fpga.md) for details on setting up Intel® FPGA PAC N3000 with  vRAN FPGA image.

 # FlexRAN hardware platform configuration
 ## BIOS
-FlexRAN on Skylake and Cascade lake require special BIOS configuration which involves disabling C-state and enabling Config TDP level-2.
-Please refer to the [BIOS configuration](#bios-configuration) section in this document.
+FlexRAN on Intel® microarchitecture code name Skylake and Cascade Lake technology from Intel requires a BIOS configuration that disables C-state and enables Config TDP level-2.
+Refer to the [BIOS configuration](#bios-configuration) section in this document.

 ## Host kernel command line